memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 > **Notice:** The `# CONFIG_<symbol> is not set` comment syntax is used by `zephyr/.config` instead of `CONFIG_<symbol>=n` for historical reasons, as also mentioned in the [official documentation](https://docs.zephyrproject.org/latest/build/kconfig/setting.html#setting-kconfig-configuration-values).
 This allows parsing configuration files directly as `makefiles`.

 You can now simply take the changes from the `diff` and persist them, e.g., by writing them into your application configuration file.
-Keep in mind, however, that this only works for changes performed between **one** _Save_ operation.
+Keep in mind that this only works for changes performed between **one** _Save_ operation.
 If you _Save_ multiple times, `.config.old` is always replaced by the current `.config`.
 The `diff` operation must therefore be performed after each _Save_.

 This approach, however, is not always feasible.
 E.g., try to enable the logging subsystem _Subsystems and OS Services > Logging_: You'll notice that the `diff` is huge even though you've only changed one option.
 This is due to the large number of dependencies of the `CONFIG_LOG=y` setting.

 **Save minimal configuration**

 Both `menuconfig` and `guiconfig`, have the _Save minimal config_ option.
 As the name implies, this option exports a minimal `Kconfig` file containing _all_ symbols that differ from their default values.
-This does, however, also mean that symbols that differ from their default values due to _other_ `Kconfig` fragments than your application's configuration.
+This does, however, also include symbols that differ from their default values due to _other_ `Kconfig` fragments than your application's configuration.
 E.g., the symbols in the `Kconfig` files of the chosen board are saved in this minimal configuration file.

 Let's try this out with our settings for the `BOOT_BANNER` and `PRINTK` symbols.